-Adventurers for 7-12 year olds or Academic Summer for 12-17 year olds.
+Adventurers for 7-12-year-olds or Academic Summer for 12-17-year-olds.
 Points to consider:

-Are you happy for your child to have a bit of independence andto be able to explore a range of locations and attractions without a member of staff?
-Adventurers are supervised at all times, including breaktimes, lunchtimes, on and off site.
+Are you happy for your child to have a bit of independence and to be able to explore a range of locations and attractions without a member of staff?
+Adventurers are supervised at all times, including breaktimes, lunchtimes, on and off-site.
 Academic Summer students have less supervision, most notably on off-site trips where the students are allowed to explore without a member of staff.

 Adventurers receive instruction in the primary subjects, including mathematics, English, science, history, geography, ICT, art, design technology and the creative arts.
-If they are still at primary school then Academic Juniors could be the best course for them.
-Academic Summer students of 12-14-years old have a set timetable which includes a range of subjects and introduces GCSE options including philosophy, social studies and literature.
-If your child is currently at secondary school rather than primary school, they will probably find the iGCSE course the best fit academically.
-If you have a child who is confident academically and is looking for a programme of study which will challenge them then Academic Summer could be best for them.
+If they are still at primary school, then Adventurers is the best course for them.
+Academic Summer students 12-14-years old have a set timetable which includes a range of subjects and introduces GCSE options, including philosophy, social studies and literature.
+If your child is currently at secondary school rather than primary school, they will probably find the IGCSE course the best fit academically.
+If you have a child who is confident academically and is looking for a programme of study which will challenge them, then Academic Summer could be best for them.

-We assess students using our own placement test.
+We assess students using our placement test.
 English Level is an important factor to consider when placing your child.
 Do they need support or to be challenged?
 Adventurers: Our recommended level is A2.
 If your child has a lower level of English, they will probably find the junior course a more supportive environment in which they can improve their English level alongside their academic abilities.
 Academic Summer: Our recommended level is B1.
-If your child is already a competent speaker of English they might be ready for the extra challenge that the GCSE programme will present.
+If your child is already a competent speaker of English, they might be ready for the extra challenge that the GCSE programme will present.

 Please note that boarding in London is strictly for students 13+